Endilll/exprcpp/README.md

 4. Unlike Expr, ExprCpp doesn't require input clips to have constant dimensions, but it still requires dimensions of input clips to match on every processed frame.

 Usage tips:
+1. You don't have to include `<cstdint>` to get access to `uint*_t` types — it's included by default.
-1. If you need to split your processing into multiple functions, place additional ones into namespace.
-Common choices are `details`, `impl` or even unnamed, but not `exprcpp` — this one is reserved.
+2. (for inline mode) If you need to split your processing into multiple functions, place additional ones into namespace.
+Common choices are `details`, `impl` or even unnamed, but stay out of reserved namespaces.
-2. Use overloading or templates to generalize your functions for different outputs.
+3. Use overloading or templates to generalize your functions for different outputs.

-Tips to achieve best performance:
+Tips to boost performance:
+1. Measure.
+Intuition is among your worst enemies.
-1. Avoid conversions.
+2. Avoid conversions.
 Take inputs using clip format's native type, mind your return type (also see (2) above).
-2. Don't be clever.
+3. Don't be clever.
 The better optimizer "understands" your code, the better output it can produce.
 A bit of testing I've done using the example suggests that ExprCpp can be on par with Expr from performance standpoint.

 ## Building